El Hassana Dome Protectorate

 The Hassana Dome is often referred to as a museum or a specialized scientific institute that helps study geology and several geological formations, including faults and folds, and comparing these formations with other places.
 The dome is a perfect area for studying fossil science due to the existence of fossils gathered and preserved here in ideally reserved colonies.
 The climate change that characterizes the room also helps in the studies greatly.
 The marine fossils found here depict a complete record of ancient history.

-The History of the reserve
+The History of the Reserve

 Are Covered By the Reserve

-The Hassana dome covers an area of one square km and the highest point is 149 meters above sea level.
+The Hassana dome covers an area of one square km, and the highest point is 149 meters above sea level.
 Meanwhile, the highest point in the eastern part rises to about 109 meters above sea level.

 Excavation contents of the reserve

 The quarried content of the Al Hassana Dome gives it a distinguished meaning where the components are gathered as a well-preserved canton.
-The place represents an open museum that displays a complete record of ancient life, its climate, and the environment during the late Cretaceous age, which dates back to about 100 million years.
+The place represents an open museum with a complete record of ancient life, its climate, and the environment during the late Cretaceous age, which dates back to about 100 million years.